NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

 Functionality
 -------------

-The currently package consists of following functionalities:
+The current package consists of following functionalities:

-(1) Calculation of the fractional variance of vertical velocity at each grid point explained by two base functions (i.e., idealized deep convection profile, idealized deep stratiform profile)
+(1) Calculation of the fractional variance of vertical velocity at each grid point explained by two base functions - Q1 (~= idealized deep convection profile) and Q2 (~= idealized deep stratiform profile)

 (2) Calculation of the top-heaviness ratio (O2/O1)

-(3) Other analysis (to be added soon)

 (**) cropping.py can be referenced if code is needed to either shift the grid of your data or to crop your data to a specified region